 Corruption scandals involving several California assessors fueled a mistrust of government and helped along the Prop.
 13 campaign.

-But the biggest fear, said Coupal, was that property tax bills would climb so high they’d drive owners out of their homes.
+But the biggest fear, says Coupal, was that property tax bills would climb so high they’d drive owners out of their homes.

 In the 1970s California home prices nearly tripled.
 Property tax bills soared along with them.

 “What was happening,” Coupal says, “is you had some people, particularly in Southern California, who had long since paid off their homes and yet when they got an annual tax bill, it could have been double or triple from the previous year.”

 The campaign for Prop.
 13 didn’t spend much money on slick TV advertisements or other paid media, Coupal says.
 Instead, it relied on a grassroots movement and Jarvis’s persistent support for it nearly every night on Ray Briem’s radio talk show on KABC in Los Angeles.